 To compare earthworm densities between collection sites, create a bar graph from the means and use the standard deviations to create error bars on the graph.

-Use a Student’s 𝘵-test analysis to compare to determine if the difference in earthworm population densities between the two collection sites is enough to be considered statistically significant.
+Use a Student’s T-test analysis to compare to determine if the difference in earthworm population densities between the two collection sites is enough to be considered statistically significant.

 Representative Results: Comparison of Sites using Bar Graph and t-Test Results